Significant work to do, but Brexit deal still possible: UK PM Johnson

 In a pivotal week that could decide the future of Brexit and the fate of the world’s fifth largest economy, Johnson is trying to strike an exit deal with the EU to allow an orderly split with its biggest trading partner on Oct.
 31.

-But Johnson must navigate the complexities of EU politics to strike a deal at an Oct.
+But Johnson must navigate the complexities of EU politics to clinch a deal at an Oct.
 17-18 EU summit and then try to convince a deeply divided British parliament on Oct.
-19 to ratify any deal.
+19 to ratify any agreement.

 If he succeeds, Britain will leave the bloc on Oct.
 31 with arrangements to minimize disruption at borders and preserve the complex supply chains that underpin swathes of the economy.